October 12, 2019

 Located just south of Quonset Point, Wickford is easy to reach from other Bay ports, as well as the open ocean, and offers one of the most protected harbors in the region.
 Shortly after clearing the pair of breakwaters guarding Wickford Harbor, you have the choice of entering either Wickford Cove to port or Mill Cove to starboard.
 Both provide easy access to Wickford Village.

 Daytrippers have it pretty good here, as the Town Dock at the head of Wickford Cove allows a free two-hour tie-up.
 If you wish to stay longer, the town maintains a handful of transient moorings behind the southern breakwater that are available on first-come, first-served basis at a fee of $35 per night (3-night maximum stay).
 However, they are not exactly convenient to the waterfront.

 If you’re willing to pay for that convenience, Wickford’s marinas stand ready to accommodate.
 At the head of Wickford Cove is the venerable Wickford Shipyard, offering slips for large boats, a fuel dock, showers, laundry, service, a pool and storage.
-A bit deeper into the harbor is the full-service Brewer Wickford Cove Marina.
+A bit deeper into the harbor is the full-service Safe Harbor Wickford Cove Marina.
 It has space for transient boaters, but reservations are recommended.
 The marina features laundry, showers, fuel and other amenities, and can also service and store your boat.

 Scenic Mill Cove